fuseml/fuseml/README.md

-# FuseML - Flexible Universal Service Orchestration for Machine Learning
+# FuseML - Flexible Universal Service orchestration for Machine Learning

 ![CI](https://github.com/SUSE/carrier/workflows/CI/badge.svg)

-Build your own MLOps orchestration workspace from composable automation recipes adapted to your favourite AI/ML tools.
+Build your own custom MLOps orchestration workflows from composable automation recipes adapted to your favourite AI/ML tools, to get you from ML code to inference serving in production as easy as lighting a fuse.

 <img src="./docs/fuseml-logo.png" width="50%" height="50%">

 ## Overview

+This project builds a coherent stack of tools, community shared, to run your ML operations.
+Internally, we are building a flexible framework for consistent operations.
+It reduces technical debt (created by the Operations stitching tools together) and avoid vendor lock in"

+## Why FuseML

 The machine learning software domain provides an impressive collection of specialized AI/ML software libraries, frameworks and platforms that Data Scientists, Data Engineers and DevOps Engineers can use to coordinate and automate their activities, supporting a wide range of services, from data extraction and exploration, to model training, to inference serving and monitoring.
 Choosing the right set of tools to suit the needs of your machine learning project isn't an easy task.
 To make matters worse, the set of tools you eventually decide to use might not be compatible and inter-operable by default, so often there's a lot of additional work that needs to be done to glue them together into a comprehensive MLOps stack and adapt them to the layout of your target infrastructure.
 What starts as a simple machine learning project eventually ends up being an inflexible DYI MLOps platform accruing a lot of technical debt and locking you into a fixed set of tools.